mpatric/mp3agic/readme.md

 ## Development

-mp3agic uses various tools to ease the development process.
+mp3agic ~~uses~~ used to employ various tools to ease the development process, now it's just gradle (At least for now, who knows...).
-* [Maven](http://maven.apache.org/) is used to resolve dependencies and to build mp3agic.
-* [Travis CI](https://travis-ci.org/mpatric/mp3agic) is used as a continuous integration server.
-* [Sonar](http://nemo.sonarqube.org/dashboard/index/com.mpatric:mp3agic) is used for static code analysis (updated every saturday).

 ### Building